jasonumiker/kubernetes-training/README.md

 And if you go to http://localhost:8000 in your browser and refresh you'll see that the name changes in what Pod that you're served from (that you are balanced between them).
 Note that the hostname the Pod sees is its Pod name - and I am just having it return that hostname out this web app.

+One last thing to note about Services is that Kubernetes creates a DNS record for them in a naming convention that allows for easy and predictable discovery of them by other Pods running within the same cluster.
+The naming convention is `service-name.namespace-name.svc.cluster.local`.
+You'll see this convention used later on in the init containers example below.
+Note that this only applies within a Pod - you can't use this convention outside the cluster or between clusters.

 ### Probes
 You may have noticed in the Pod settings that we've defined both of the types of Probes - readiness and liveness.